Have you ever been short on cash before? Probably so. We all have.

 This is in stark contrast to cash advances on credit cards, which, while still very high, generally hover between 12 and 30 percent.

-Payday Loans & “Churning”
+Payday Loans and “Churning”

-Here’s the kicker though: At first glance, the above numbers may not seem too shocking, until you learn that approximately 75% of all payday loans are “churned”—meaning they’re extended beyond the initial 2 week agreement—which accounts for ¾ of all payday loan volume!
+Here’s the kicker though: At first glance, the above numbers may not seem too shocking, until you learn that approximately 75% of all payday loans are “churned”—meaning they’re extended beyond the initial 2-week agreement—which accounts for ¾ of all payday loan volume!